Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional

 \subsection{Category analysis}

-Our analysis shows that aggregate performance metrics on multi-modal benchmarks can be misleading, as they obscure strong uni-modal biases at the sub-category level.
-As demonstrated in \Cref{fig:category_analysis}, benchmarks that ostensibly rely on inter-modality dependencies (\Cref{fig:multimodal_results}) contain significant intra-modality dependencies when evaluated at a more granular level.
+Aggregate performance metrics can be misleading, often obscuring strong intra-modality dependencies at the sub-category level.
+As shown in \Cref{fig:category_analysis}, the benchmarks that appeared to use inter-modality dependencies in \Cref{fig:multimodal_results} also contain intra-modality dependencies when evaluated at a granular level.